qiany21/ECE387_Embedded_System_Project/README.rst

 What is an I2C LCD?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An I2C LCD is a LCD display screen with I2C interface.
+An I2C LCD is an LCD display screen with an I2C interface.
 It can be used to display a range of sizes.
 There are usually two typical sizes: 16x02 and 20x04(16 characters on 2 lines or 20 characters on 4 lines).
-The reason we need such a LCD with I2C is a normal LCD would need over 10 wires to connect to an Arduino while an I2C LCD would only use 4 wires to connect to an Arduino.
+The reason we need such an LCD with I2C is a normal LCD would need over 10 wires to connect to an Arduino while an I2C LCD would only use 4 wires to connect to an Arduino.
 2 data pins are used to control the LCD.
-Addding an I2C interface reduces complexity and difficulty.
+Adding an I2C interface reduces complexity and difficulty.
 In addition, more port resources are saved.
-An I2C LCD is maade up with a PCF8574T port expander and a HD44780 LCD.
+An I2C LCD is made up of a PCF8574T port expander and an HD44780 LCD.
+Usually, these two parts will be soldered together when you purchase one.
 We will have a brief review of these two components.

 HD44780 LCD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~